Darcie spends her free time going down research rabbit holes and occasionally writing down what she finds.

-Here's where the Grunch starts to branch out from the traditional Chupacabra myth, however.
-The creature is said to have human-like capabilities, and be able to open doors and use tools, similar to primates—though it has also been said to be able to phase through walls, thus rendering this door opening ability a bit pointless.
+However, here's where the Grunch starts to branch out from the traditional Chupacabra myth.
+The creature is said to have human-like capabilities and be able to open doors and use tools, similar to primates—though it has also been said to be able to phase through walls, thus rendering this door-opening ability a bit pointless.
 The Grunch is also said to have a wolf-like howl, a banshee scream, or a screech like an ape when alarmed, depending on who's telling it.
 Sometimes it's even reported to be able to speak in a low growl.

 The Grunch is reported to have a strong stench about it, reminiscent of Bigfoot reports.
 Some witnesses have stated that the creature had bat-like wings and a tail, while others have said it had long fur and a black, silky coat spotted with gray coloring.

-The earliest reports of Grunch sightings supposedly date back to the early 1800s, with a drop off in the 1980s, and a revival in 2005 after Hurricane Katrina.
-The common explanation for the later sightings is that the Grunches were flushed out of their habitats during the hurricane, and later took up residence in nearby neighborhoods in New Orleans and the surrounding areas.
+The earliest reports of Grunch sightings supposedly date back to the early 1800s, with a drop-off in the 1980s and a revival in 2005 after Hurricane Katrina.
+The common explanation for the later sightings is that the Grunches were flushed out of their habitats during the hurricane, and they later took up residence in nearby neighborhoods in New Orleans and the surrounding areas.

 One recent supposed sighting came from a woman in Harvey, Louisiana, who claimed she saw a Grunch eating one of her neighbor's dogs.
 Also in Harvey, residents say they've seen it knocking over trashcans and chasing cats.
 Local sanitation workers have supposedly reported seeing them raiding garbage cans or chasing trucks.

-So does the Grunch exist, and if so, is it one of many descendants of a Satanic cult of outcasts in the woods, or the severed testicles of a demon?
+So does the Grunch exist?
+And if it does, is it one of many descendants of a satanic cult of outcasts in the woods or the severed testicles of a demon?

-More than likely the answer is no, and that the Grunch is just one of many regional legends piggybacking off of the ever-popular Chupacabra story.
-But as with most cryptids, that doesn't necessarily make the story less interesting to explore.
+More than likely, the answer is no, and the Grunch is just one of many regional legends piggybacking off of the ever-popular Chupacabra story.
+But, as with most cryptids, that doesn't necessarily make the story less interesting to explore.